A look back at Australia at the 1996 World CupMarco Trevisiol |

 But probably the greatest improvement in Australia’s ODI cricket in the years between the 1992 & 1996 World Cups was Shane Warne becoming an outstanding matchwinner of the side.
 In truth Warne’s success as an ODI bowler was more unlikely than his Test success as the perception until then was that the 50 Over format was just not viable for leg-spin as it was too high risk to succeed in a format geared towards batsmen.

-Indeed, it took almost two years after his Test debut before Warne was given a chance in the ODI format but it became immediately apparent that he was to be an essential part of the side as he broke all the assumed thinking about leg-spin bowling in this format; not only was he an aggressive and successful wicket-taker but he could be relied upon to be economical.
+Indeed, it took almost two years after his Test debut before Warne was given a chance in the ODI format but it became immediately apparent that he was to become an essential part of the side as he broke all the assumed thinking about leg-spin bowling in this format.
+Not only was he an aggressive and successful wicket-taker but he could be relied upon to be economical.

 While Sri Lanka didn’t win the tri-series, their cricket had a freshness and daring that made Australia’s style look old-hat.
 This was especially so when they moved wicket-keeper Ramesh Kaluwitharana up to the top of the order with Sanath Jayasuriya which was a groundbreaking move on two counts.
-Firstly, there had been aggressive, risk-taking opening ODI batsmen before but hardly ever both openers being this way and also the concept that a keeper could be infinitely more valuable in this format as a genuine bat in their own right.
+Firstly, there had been aggressive, risk-taking opening ODI batsmen before but both openers being this way was almost unprecedented.
+And secondly, the concept that a keeper could be infinitely more valuable for their batting than their keeping.